Jacob Meyers Player Props: Astros vs. Rangers

-On Saturday, Jacob Meyers (coming off going 0-for-2) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 7:10 PM ET.
+After going 1-for-4 in his last game, Jacob Meyers and the Houston Astros face the Texas Rangers (who will hand the ball to Andrew Heaney) at 7:10 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-2) against the Rangers.
+He had a one-hit performance in his last game (1-for-4) against the Rangers.

 Jacob Meyers Game Info & Props vs. the Rangers